 - Why you should work out during pregnancy

-- Benefits of exercise during pregnant
+- Benefits of exercise during pregnancy

 - Contraindications to exercising during pregnancy